Showing posts with label aesthetics. Show all posts

 They would have supplemented this protection by tucking their long hair down inside the parka.
 Leaving it outside would have been good fashion but bad engineering, since the locks would have been quickly parted by the first gust of wind and precious, life-saving body heat lost.

-I began this with mention of goddesses, but of course the males would have had long hair too, probably a meter long, in outrageous violation of modern gender expectations concerning hair length.
+I began this with mention of goddesses, but of course the males would have had long hair too, probably a meter long, in outrageous violation of Sixties cultural mainstream gender expectations concerning hair length.
+I can still hear my Dad fuming about the Beatles.

 I find that this situation suddenly makes better aesthetic sense if you imagine this long hair as tousled in the males and smooth and perfect-looking in the females (and perhaps only in the portion showing above the neckline.)
 Seen this way, both males and females look gorgeous in the imagination and the aesthetic problem is solved.
 I call this the "rock-star solution."
 The females could have smoothed their hair by lubricating it with oil and brushing, and a brush is not hard to make.
 Meanwhile, the males would only need their fingers for cultivating a charming, insouciant look.